elenderg/PAL-1000/instruções de compilação.md

 `If the term's variable is nil, abort with "I don't understand the variable '" then the term's phrase then "'." and the rider; exit.`

-`If the term's kind is "_literal", abort with "You've got the wrong kind of variable here." and the rider.`
+`If the term's kind is "literal", abort with "You've got the wrong kind of variable here." and the rider.`

 `If the term's type's length is not 4, abort with "You've got the wrong kind of variable here." and the rider.`